mebmrauf/mebmrauf/README.md

 ## About

-I'm a fourth-year CSE student at BRAC University with a strong interest in AI and machine learning, especially for detecting cyber threats and malicious behavior.
-I enjoy exploring how models like neural networks can identify, analyze, and explain attacks in modern systems.
-I am also interested in building AI that is responsible, reliable, and easy to understand, since trust and transparency are very important in security.
-Outside of tech, I enjoy photography, watching movies, and having meaningful conversations, and I try to keep a balanced lifestyle so I can stay focused, learn better, and grow over time.
+I am Rauf, a Computer Science and Engineering student at BRAC University with a passion for transforming ideas into practical solutions.
+My interests lie in cybersecurity, artificial intelligence, and building software systems that solve real-world problems and create meaningful impact.
+I enjoy tackling challenges that require both technical depth and critical thinking, approaching problems from first principles before designing solutions.
+Growing up in Maheshpur, Jhenaidah, and later moving to Dhaka has shaped my perspective on accessibility, innovation, and technology's role in society.
+Beyond academics, I enjoy photography, watching movies, spending time with friends, and continuously learning and growing both personally and professionally.

 ---